maryam320/rep1/README.md

 rep1
 ====

-i want to put my new projects here
+I want to put my new projects here.

+To use datamapper, you must run these scripts in the terminal:

+sudo gem install dm-mysql-adapter sudo gem install data_mapper